 A 'reverse proxy' allows an alternate HTTP or HTTPS provider to communicate with web browsers on behalf of Jenkins.
 The alternate provider may offer additional capabilities, like SSL encryption.
 The alternate provider may offload some work from Jenkins, like delivering static images.

 Jenkins actively monitors reverse proxy configuration.
 Jenkins reports “Your reverse proxy setup is broken” when it detects a reverse proxy configuration problem.
-See the troubleshooting section if Jenkins is reporting that your reverse proxy setup is broken.
+Refer to the troubleshooting section if Jenkins is reporting that your reverse proxy setup is broken.

 Reverse proxies receive inbound HTTP requests and forward those requests to Jenkins.
 It receives the outbound HTTP response from Jenkins and forwards those requests to the original requester.
 A correctly configured reverse proxy rewrites both the HTTP request and the HTTP response.

 When HTTP request rewriting is misconfigured, pages won’t be displayed at all.
-Refer to configuration examples if your reverse proxy is not displaying any Jenkins pages.
+Refer to Configuration Examples by Server Type if your reverse proxy is not displaying any Jenkins pages.

 Jenkins works with many different reverse proxies.
 This section provides examples for specific reverse proxies, though much of the information also applies to other reverse proxies.